What you need to know about NHI, FUE, Long Haired FUE, Neograft and The ARTAS® Robotic System

 Figure taken from: U.S. Patent #US 10/235,563

-We are problem solvers and we recognized that although we performed the FUE well, after pioneering it in the mid-1990s and writing the first scientific FUE article in 2002, doctors in the hair transplant field initially failed to perform the FUE procedure with consistency, efficiency and with minimal transection damage to the grafts, so results were generally poor despite proclamations by many doctors to the contrary.
-The market demand for FUE started to rise and more and more doctors wanted to offer the technique, but failures plagued the field.
-What was needed was the robotic technology we envisioned (like the Artas®), but that would be a very expensive engineering project, so most doctors tried to master the manual techniques with a wide variety of instruments developed, at times, by the doctors themselves.
-Some instruments were good like Dr. Jim Harris’s ‘Safe System’ and doctors produced terrible instruments that failed to create quality grafts.
-Many patients became victims of the failures which were all too common.
-Some of these patients found their way to our office so we became significantly aware of the FUE problems that our invention created.
-In 2006, Restoration Robotics, Inc. was formed with a mission to build a robot for hair transplantation and financed the effort properly.
-Finally, in 2011 (just 9 years after we published our breakthrough article on FUE and five years after the engineering project was started), Restoration Robotics introduced the Artas® robot which fully addressed the frequent failures seen with the manual FUE process.
+We are problem solvers and we recognized that although we performed the FUE well, after pioneering it in the mid-1990s and writing the first scientific FUE article in 2002 (Follicular Unit Extraction: Minimally Invasive Surgery for Hair Transplantation), doctors in the hair transplant field initially failed to perform the FUE procedure with consistency, efficiency and with minimal transection damage to the grafts.
+Results in the hands of new doctors were generally poor despite proclamations by many doctors to the contrary.
+The market demand for FUE started to rise and more and more doctors wanted to offer the FUE technique, but failures plagued the field.
+What was needed at the time was the robotic technology we envisioned in 1998 (like the Artas®), but that would be a very expensive engineering project, so most doctors tried to master the manual techniques with a wide variety of instruments they developed.
+Many patients became victims of the failures which were very common.
+In 2006, Restoration Robotics, Inc. was formed with a mission to build a robot for hair transplantation and financed the effort with millions of dollars.
+They purchased our two core patents from us in 2006.
+Finally, in 2010 (just 8 years after we published our breakthrough article on FUE and four years after the engineering project was started), the Artas® robot was produced.

 The following are important facts about us, the FUE and the Robot